Tony Robinson (American football): Personal life

 Robinson was cut after the strike, and returned to finish out the season with the Richmond Ravens.
 After the season, he returned to Tennessee to complete his sentence.
 In February 1988, his agent said he was close to signing with an NFL team, but this never materialized.
 In 1989, he was arrested for parole violation charges.
 He joined the Virginia Storm of the Minor League Football System later that year.
 In 1991, however, he was arrested and convicted of forging stolen checks, and was sentenced to two years in prison.
-After his release in 1993, he returned to Tallahassee.The Replacements, a Howard Deutch comedy inspired by the Redskins' 1987 replacement run, premiered in 2000.
+After his release in 1993, he returned to Tallahassee.

+The Replacements, a Howard Deutch comedy inspired by the Redskins' 1987 replacement run, premiered in 2000.
 The main character, Shane Falco (portrayed by Keanu Reeves), was loosely based on Robinson.
 The casting of a white actor to play a character inspired by a black athlete generated controversy.
 A group of Howard University students led by Fred Outten protested the film's opening at the United Artists' theater in Bethesda, Maryland.
 Responding to the controversy in a subsequent interview, Robinson merely stated that he "didn't read much into" being portrayed by a white actor.

 For more than a decade after his return to Tallahassee, Robinson struggled with drug use, racking up twenty-five misdemeanor charges, most of them related to drug possession.
 His last charge came in 2006.
 In a 2012 interview, he said his days of drug use were over.
 He noted he remained close to his brothers, Frederick and Broderick, and had started coaching Pee-Wee football.

 Josh Cody, a son of Robinson, played defensive end for UT Martin.
 Cody was with the Skyhawks when they played Tennessee at Neyland Stadium in 2010.

 On October 19, 2013, Robinson returned to Neyland Stadium for the first time since 1985 for Tennessee's game against South Carolina.
 The move was part of an effort by first-year head coach Butch Jones and Vol for Life Coordinator Antone Davis to reach out to former players.
 Robinson ran through the "T" alongside former coach Johnny Majors.
-On November 9, 2013, Robinson was honored as a Vol "Legend of the Game" during Tennessee's game against Auburn.
-Robinson played in the "Vol for Life" flag football game at halftime of Tennessee's annual Orange and White Game on April 12, 2014.
+On November 9, Robinson was honored as a Vol "Legend of the Game" during Tennessee's game against Auburn.
+On April 12, 2014, Robinson played in the "Vol for Life" flag football game at halftime of Tennessee's annual Orange and White Game.
 He threw a touchdown pass, and was awarded the game's 13.9 ft MVP trophy.